 Recording changes (add and commit)

-This section will guide you through recording changes you make to your repo through the process of adding and staging files.
+This section will guide you through recording changes you make to your repo through the process of adding and committing files.

 These steps help you manage and track changes in your project, making collaboration and version control efficient and reliable.